evgeniyarbatov/garmin-vs-polar/README.md

-# garmin-vs-polar
+# Garmin vs Polar

-Compare GPX accuracy between Garmin Etrex and Polar Vantage V
+Compare run recordins from Garmin Extrex Solar and Polar Vantage V with the actual route.